 The inventors have succeeded in developing a novel process for preparing and purifying the complex of formula (II), making it possible preferentially to obtain the diastereoisomers II-RRR and II-SSS of said complex, which have particularly advantageous physicochemical properties.
-The process according to the invention comprises a step of isomeric enrichment, by conversion of the least stable stereoisomers into the most stable stereoisomers, which, surprisingly, while being performed on the hexaacid intermediate complex and not on the final complex, makes it possible very predominantly to obtain the most stable isomers of the complex of formula (II).
-The process according to the invention was defined in the claims.
-Although the following description may for information purposes include material beyond the scope of the invention, this scope and thus also the scope of protection remain limited to the object defined by the claims.
+This process comprises a step of isomeric enrichment, by conversion of the least stable stereoisomers into the most stable stereoisomers, which, surprisingly, while being performed on the hexaacid intermediate complex and not on the final complex, makes it possible very predominantly to obtain the most stable isomers of the complex of formula (II).

-The implementation of a process which makes it possible predominantly to obtain the diastereoisomers of interest is unquestionably advantageous when compared with the alternative consisting in preparing the mixture of stereoisomers, then subsequently
+The implementation of a process which makes it possible predominantly to obtain the diastereoisomers of interest is unquestionably advantageous when compared with the alternative consisting in preparing the mixture of stereoisomers, then subsequently attempting to separate the diastereoisomers according to the usual techniques and thus to isolate the isomers of interest.
+Specifically, besides the fact that it is easier to perform a process not involving a step of separation of diastereoisomers on an industrial scale, the absence of separation firstly affords considerable time-saving and secondly makes it

-- 10 alternative consisting in preparing the mixture of stereoisomers, then subsequently attempting to separate the diastereoisomers according to the usual techniques and thus to isolate the isomers of interest.
-Specifically, besides the fact that it is easier to perform a process not involving a step of separation of diastereoisomers on an industrial scale, the absence of separation firstly affords considerable time-saving and secondly makes it - possible to improve the overall yield of the process, by limiting as much as possible the production of the undesired diastereoisomers which would ultimately be discarded.
+- 20 possible to improve the overall yield of the process, by limiting as much as possible the production of the undesired diastereoisomers which would ultimately be discarded.
 Moreover, the usual separation techniques generally involve an abundant use of solvents, which, beyond the financial cost, is not desirable for environmental reasons.
-Furthermore, chromatography on silica is in particular to be avoided, given the health risks inherent in professional exposure to silica, which is classified as carcinogenic to humans (group 1) by the International Agency for Research on Cancer.
+Furthermore, chromatography on silica is in particular to be avoided, given the health risks inherent in prefercienal exposure to silica, which is classified as carringeneric to - risks inherent in professional exposure to silica, which is classified as carcinogenic to humans (group 1) by the International Agency for Research on Cancer.